-- Step 3) Place and solder the components on the main circuit board: Use the parts placement diagram for information on the placement and orientation of the parts.
+Step 3) Place and solder the components on the main circuit board: Use the parts placement diagram for information on the placement and orientation of the parts.
 Clip the leads after soldering.
 I would recommend that the builder insert parts by their profile (or height) above the circuit board starting with the lowest and working up.
-Here is a suggested sequence: - a) form the leads of R1, the 120 ohm resistor (brown-red-brown-gold) install as shown at the bottom center of the board then solder and clip the leads - b) if the optional 6 pin DIP socket is being used, prepare the socket by clipping pin 5, also, insert the clipped pin (or some wire) in the hole of the pin socket to prevent accidentally installing the PVI incorrectly.
+Here is a suggested sequence:

+a) form the leads of R1, the 120 ohm resistor (brown-red-brown-gold) - install as shown at the bottom center of the board - then solder and clip the leads b) form the leads of R2, the 100k ohm resistor (brown-black-yellow-gold) - install as shown at the left of the board - then solder and clip the leads c) if the optional 6 pin DIP socket is being used, prepare the socket by clipping pin 5, also, insert the clipped pin (or some wire) in the hole of the pin socket to prevent accidentally installing the PVI incorrectly.
 Install the socket at the bottom left of the board as shown on the parts placement photo.
-Older versions of the board had 4 square shaped holes, they were used for the PVI in the original Keyall.
+Ignore the 4 square shaped holes, they were used for the PVI in the original Keyall.
 Solder the leads.